All Issue Trackers

 Ninth Circuit, No. 15-35960

-3.17.14 – A coalition of eleven non-profit organizations—namely the Animal Legal Defense Fund, PETA, American Civil Liberties Union of Idaho, Center for Food Safety, Farm Sanctuary, River’s Wish Animal Sanctuary, Western Watersheds Project, Sandpoint Vegetarians, Idaho Concerned Area Residents for the Environment, Idaho Hispanic Caucus Institute for Research & Education, and Farm Forward—filed a complaint against the state of Idaho.
-They alleged that Idaho Ag-Gag Law, enacted in 2014 and codified in Idaho Code § 18-7042 is unconstitutional.
-This law specifically criminalizes undercover investigations and videography conducted at agricultural production facilities.
-Plaintiffs argued that the law violates multiple constitutional provisions, including the First Amendment, the Supremacy Clause, and the Fourteenth Amendment of the U.S. Constitution.
+3.17.14 – A coalition of eleven nonprofit organization filed a complaint against the state of Idaho, alleging that Idaho Code § 18-7042 is unconstitutional.
+The plaintiffs argued that the law violates multiple constitutional provisions, including the First Amendent, the Supremacy Clause, and the Fourteenth Amendment of the U.S. Constitution.

-11.25.15 – The U.S. District Court declared Idaho Code § 18-7042(1)(a) through (d) unconstitutional and in violation of the First and Fourteenth Amendments of the U.S. Constitution.
-Additionally, the U.S. District Court permanently enjoined enforcement of these provisions.
+11.25.15 – The federal district court declared Idaho Code § 18-7042(1)(a) through (d) unconstitutional and in violation of the First and Fourteenth Amendments of the U.S. Constitution.
+Additionally, the court permanently enjoined enforcement of these provisions.

-12.10.15 – Defendants filed a notice of appeal with the U.S. Court of Appeals for the Ninth Circuit, seeking to challenge the U.S. District Court’s final judgment issued on November 25, 2015.
+- Defendants filed a notice of appeal with the U.S. Court of Appeals for the Ninth Circuit (12.10.15)

-1.4.18 – The Ninth Circuit Court issued an opinion in which it affirmed the U.S. District Court’s grant of summary judgment concerning §§ 18-7042(1)(a) and (d) while reversing the grant of summary judgment with regards to §§ 18-7042(1)(b) and (c).
-Furthermore, the Ninth Circuit Court partially vacated the U.S. District Court’s order that had permanently enjoined the enforcement of Idaho Code § 18-7042.
+1.4.18 – The Ninth Circuit Court issued an opinion affirming the district court’s grant of summary judgment concerning §§ 18-7042(1)(a) and (d) while reversing the grant of summary judgment with regards to §§ 18-7042(1)(b) and (c).
+Furthermore, the Ninth Circuit Court partially vacated the district court’s order that had permanently enjoined the enforcement of Idaho Code § 18-7042.

-2.20.18 – Plaintiffs filed a motion for declaratory judgment, seeking clarification that the statute does not apply to undercover investigations.
-Alternatively, plaintiffs request a declaration that Idaho Code § 18-7042(1)(c) is unconstitutional when applied to undercover investigations.
+- Plaintiffs filed a motion for declaratory judgment seeking clarification that the statute does not apply to undercover investigations (2.20.18)

-5.8.18 – The U.S. District Court denied plaintiffs’ motion for declaratory judgment.
+- The federal district court denied plaintiffs’ motion for declaratory judgment (5.8.18)

-12.4.18 – The U.S. District Court issued an amended final judgment and permanent injunction, ruling unconstitutional Idaho Code § 18-7042(1)(a) to the extent that it prohibits individuals who are not employed by an agricultural production facility from entering the facility by misrepresentation.
+12.4.18 – The federal district court issued an amended final judgment and permanent injunction, ruling unconstitutional Idaho Code § 18-7042(1)(a) to the extent that it prohibits individuals who are not employed by an agricultural production facility from entering the facility by misrepresentation.
 The court declared § 18-7042(1)(d) unconstitutional as well.
 Consequently, the court issued a permanent injunction preventing the enforcement of both provisions.

 Kansas